falzm/falzon.me/content/resume/index.en.md

 * Go software development for in-house componments
 * Infrastructure management for data-related managed components (Terraform, Kubernetes)
+* Supporting Product teams to manage and improve the infrastructure used by their applications (deployment, migration, resilience/security improvement, cost efficiency)

 ### 01/2022 - 09/2023: Engineering Manager at PayFit